azavea/azavea-branding-guide/_pages/communication/email-signature.md

   description = optional_text
 %}

 Include “B Corporation” as a link to our company profile on the B Corporation website.
 You can also append “Join us.” as a link to the Azavea jobs website to help contacts find our open positions:

 {% include copy-paste.html
   description = join_text
 %}

+Alternatively, add a link to our newsletter sign-up:
+{% include copy-paste.html
+  description = subscribe_text
+%}

 ### Full email signature sample with optional text